Block’s Strategic Pivot: A New Time in Bitcoin Mining

 Jack Dorsey’s Block is scaling back its investment in TIDAL, the music streaming platform once owned by Jay-Z, according to a shareholder letter on Thursday.
 Block is also shutting down TBD, a Bitcoin-focused arm of the business that previously set out to build a decentralized internet, dubbed “Web5.”
 These cuts will free up the company to invest in Bitcoin mining and its crypto wallet.

-A Calculated ApproAch Tomorrow
+A Calculated Move Toward Tomorrow